JJ/granada-off/text/geekery.md

 [rest of the public-access computer shops](http://www.andalucia.com/internet/cybercafes/granada.htm), of which there were quite a few in Granada.
-I have rarely been in such a kind of place in Granada, since the University provided us with Internet access at home since early one.
-However, there was one in every corner at the beginning of the century, before ADSL became affordable; it even resisted half a dozen of years, until now that we have Internet in our hand through our smartphones.
+I have rarely been in such a kind of place in Granada, since the University provided us with Internet access at home since early on.
+However, there was one in every corner at the beginning of the century, before ADSL became affordable; it even resisted half a dozen of years, until now that we have Internet in our hands through our smartphones.

-There might be still one open, plying mainly to migrants who use it mainly to call home, a set of customers that is very different of the teens that crowded it back them to maim and kill through Unreal Tournament or other wargames.
+There might be still one open, plying mainly to migrants who use it to call home, a set of customers that is very different of the teens that crowded it back then to maim and kill through Unreal Tournament or other wargames.

 Still, local cibercafés had something authentic in them and were as much a showcase for local living culture as pubs or cemeteries, these later for living as well as dead culture, of course.
-The games played, the size and age of groups, the peek hours, were something to observe.
+The games played, the size and age of groups, the peak hours, were something to observe.
 I have been in cibercafés all over the world, and they are also a way of getting acquainted with the local keyboards, as well of being very jealous of security so as not to get your credentials